autowarefoundation/autoware/localization/ekf_localizer/README.md

 # Overview

 The **Extend Kalman Filter Localizer** estimates robust and less noisy robot pose and twist by integrating the 2D vehicle dynamics model with input ego-pose and ego-twist messages.
-The algorithm is designed especially for fast moving robot such as autonomous driving system.
+The algorithm is designed especially for fast-moving robots such as autonomous driving systems.

 ## Flowchart